article | August 5, 2017

-After all the budgeting and planning you did – top down, bottoms up – the number you ended up with is bigger than you expected.
-It’s larger, more challenging, and quite frankly a bit more daunting than what you first proposed.
-If you look at the calendar today and feel anxiety, then panic early and act.
-So, where do you begin?
+When you land on your final number, it will be more challenging, and a bit more daunting than the number you first proposed.
+If you look at the calendar for 2018 and feel anxiety, then panic early and act before the year begins.
+So, where do you start?

 First let’s understand that hope is not a strategy.
 Your number is now the number.
 You’re committed.
 Start by looking at these 5 areas: